 For natural pitches, the height of the grass may not, in principle, exceed 30mm and the entire playing surface must be cut to the same height.
 The height of the cut should be the same for both the training sessions and the match.
 If deemed necessary by the referee or the UEFA match delegate, the home club may be requested to reduce the height of the grass for the match and training sessions.

-A club can change the surface of its pitch from natural grass to artificial turf or vice-versa once during the season.
+Any full or partial replacement of a pitch ahead of a match must be communicated in advance to UEFA.
+Without prejudice to the obligation of the clubs to inform UEFA in advance of any full or partial replacement of a pitch ahead of a match, a club can change the surface of its pitch from natural grass to artificial turf or vice-versa once during the season.
 This change must occur after the end of the group stage.
-Such requests must be submitted to the UEFA administration by 1 December and the new pitch must be in place 30 days prior to the first match in the round of 16.
+Such requests must be submitted to the UEFA administration by 1 December 2021 and the new pitch must be in place 30 days prior to the first match in the knockout stage.
 UEFA reserves the right to inspect the pitch before approval.

 The pitch watering schedule must be communicated by the home club at the matchday organisational meeting.
 The pitch must be watered evenly and not only in certain areas.
 As a general rule, pitch watering must finish 60 minutes before kick-off.
 However, upon decision of the home club, pitch watering may also take place after that time, provided it takes place: